Curently offering: IN PERSON & ONLINE LESSONS and mixed format

 Students should discuss with the instructor their goals: piano for fun, piano for singers, serious learning interests, or studying to become a musician.

 What does your tuition pay?

 -- time the instructor invests to prepare for each lesson (search/select teaching materials, create plan for each student, printouts plus their cost)

 -- professional organization membership (allows the teacher to follow new methods and new research during conferences) and professional journals

--- studio maintenance expenses and office time (e-mails, bookkeeping, accountant), piano tuning/repairs
+-- studio maintenance expenses and office time (e-mails, bookkeeping, internet, accountant, piano tuning/repairs, cleaning service)

 -- instructor salary